Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Prefs Notify"				"1,1,1,1"

 			// Allow players to share their rewards with teammates when they have reached the stack limits.
-			// --
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 4
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0
+			// Maximum value for each: 3
+			// --
 			// 0: OFF, let players keep their rewards.
 			// 1: ON, allow players to share their rewards with only human-controlled teammates.
 			// 2: ON, allow players to share their rewards with only bot teammates.
-			// 3: ON, allow players to share their rewards with teammates.
+			// 3: ON, allow players to share their rewards with all teammates.
+			// --
+			// 1st number = Allow killers to share.
+			// 2nd number = Allow assistants to share.
+			// 3rd number = Allow teammates to share.
+			// 4th number = Allow assistant killers to share.
-			"Share Rewards"				"0"
+			"Share Rewards"				"0,0,0,0"

 			// The total number of teammates to reward for assisting against Mutant Tanks.
 			// Note: This setting can be used for standard Tanks.